-Please note: Kamakura Corporation term structure models are updated monthly.
+Please note: SAS Institute Inc. term structure models are updated monthly.
 For the most recent set of coefficients, contact info@kamakuraco.com

-This paper analyzes the number and the nature of factors driving the movements in the U.S. Treasury yield curve from January 2, 1962 through March 31, 2022, updating prior documentation through December 31, 2021.
+This paper analyzes the number and the nature of factors driving the movements in the U.S. Treasury yield curve from January 2, 1962 through September 30, 2022, updating prior documentation through March 31, 2022.
 The process of model implementation confirms a number of important insights for interest rate modeling generally.
 First, model validation of historical yields is important because those yields are the product of a third-party curve fitting process that may produce spurious indications of interest rate volatility.
 Second, quantitative measures of smoothness and international comparisons of smoothness provide a basis for measuring the quality of simulated yield curves.
 Third, we outline a process for incorporating insights from the Japanese and European experience with negative interest rates into term structure models with stochastic volatility in the United States and other countries.
 Finally, we illustrate the process for comparing stochastic volatility and affine models of the term structure.
 We conclude that stochastic volatility models have a superior fit, when out-of-sample simulation is the objective, to the history of yield movements in the U.S. Treasury market.

-1 Kamakura Corporation, 2222 Kalakaua Avenue, Suite 1400, Honolulu, Hawaii, USA, 96815.
-E-Mail dvandeventer@kamakuraco.com.
-The author wishes to thank Prof. Robert A. Jarrow for 27 years of conversations on this topic.
-Daniel Dickler, Theodore Spradlin, and Dr. Xiaoming Wang provided invaluable data services and smoothing analysis using Kamakura Risk Manager.
-The author also wishes to thank the participants at seminars organized by the Bank of Japan and the Federal Reserve Bank of San Francisco at which papers addressing similar issues were presented.
+1 SAS Institute Inc., 2222 Kalakaua Avenue, Suite 1400, Honolulu, Hawaii, USA, 96815.
+Kamakura Corporation is a subsidiary of SAS Institute Inc. E-Mail donald.vandeventer@sas.com.
+Theodore Spradlin provided invaluable data on which this note is based.
+The authors also wish to thank the participants at seminars organized by the Bank of Japan and the Federal Reserve Bank of San Francisco at which papers addressing similar issues were presented.

-A 10-Factor Heath, Jarrow, and Morton Model for the U.S. Treasury Yield Curve, Using Daily Data from January 1, 1962 through March 31, 2022
+A 10-Factor Heath, Jarrow, and Morton Model for the U.S. Treasury Yield Curve, Using Daily Data from January 1, 1962 through September 30, 2022

 Government yield curves are a critical input to the risk management calculations of central banks, bank regulators, major banks, insurance firms, fund managers, pension funds, and endowments around the world.
 With the internationalization of fixed income investing, it is important to understand the dynamics of movements in yield curves worldwide, in addition to the major bond markets like those in Frankfurt, London, New York and Tokyo.
-In this paper, we fit a multi-factor Heath, Jarrow and Morton model to daily data from the U.S. Treasury market over the period from January 2, 1962 to March 31, 2022.
+In this paper, we fit a multi-factor Heath, Jarrow and Morton model to daily data from the U.S. Treasury market over the period from January 2, 1962 to September 30, 2022.
 The modeling process reveals a number of important implications for term structure modeling in other government bond markets.